-3.1.4 Select Software Images
+3.1.5 Select Software Images

-The Select Software Images screen (figure 3.4) lets the administrator select possible cloud node software images to be placed on the cloud director node.
+Next, the Select Software Images screen (figure 3.5) lets the administrator select possible cloud node software images to be placed on the cloud director node.
 These can then be provisioned from the director to the cloud nodes.
 A default cloud node image is selected from one of the possible cloud node software images.